co-design-hybrid/co-design-hybrid/resources.md

 # Future of Work External Resources

-This file includes several examples of external research research which we distributed to participants during the first workshop.
-While these reading list is publically available and accessible, the site's internal reports and survey are confidential.
+This file includes several examples of external research which we distributed to participants during the first workshop.
+While this reading list is publicly available and accessible, the site's internal reports and survey are confidential.

 ## Example Opinion and News Articles